trulynodejs/audiobook/README.md

 # audiobook
-read any audio book using 12 lines of python
+Read any audio book using only 12 lines of Python.

 ### Tutorial
 [Video Tutoraial](https://youtu.be/kyZ_5cvrXJI)
 --------------------------------------------

 ### Installation
-To read PDF file using Python
+To read the PDF file using Python
 ` pip install pypdf2
 `
-To Read text (Text to speech)
+To Read the text (Text to speech)
 ` pip install pyaudio
 `
 ` pip install pyttsx3
 `

 #### Note:
-This code can read all the printable text from a PDF file/ Book
+This code can read all the printable text from a PDF file / Book